LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Related Work

-With the rise of deep neural networks, numerous work increasingly rely on data to synthesize layouts.
-Typically, such methods employ neural networks, in which the network learns layout patterns from images, graphs, or other data.
+\paragraph{Deep Learning Methods} Such methods employ neural networks, in which the network learns layout patterns from images, graphs, or other data.
 Such 3d scene data and the data modality is an important factor in deep learning~\cite{fu2021front}.
 Early deep learning work utilizes top-down images of layouts to understand object-object layout relationships~\cite{wang2018deep}.
 However, images do not naturally contain sufficient detail for the network to synthesize complex human-centered layouts.
-Graphs have also been proposed as a means to encode spatial layout information.
-Hence, a scene synthesis problem is transformed to predicting appropriate graph nodes and edges~\cite{wang2019planit,zhou2019scenegraphnet}.
-While graphs provide more fine grain control for synthesis than images, they do not readily encode ergonomic qualities.
+Graphs have also been proposed as a means to encode spatial layout information~\cite{wang2019planit,zhou2019scenegraphnet,Luo2020}.

-In addition to images and graphs, researchers explored how to use other 3d scene data representations for synthesis. \cite{li2019grains} synthesize scenes by sampling from a vector that represents the spatial structure of a scene.
+In addition to images and graphs, researchers explored how to use other 3d scene data representations for synthesis.
+Zhang et al.~\shortcite{li2019grains} synthesize scenes by sampling from a vector that represents the spatial structure of a scene.
 Such structure encodes a hierarchy of geometrical and co-occurrence relations of layout objects. \cite{zhang2020deep} proposed a hybrid approach that combines such vector representation with an image-based approach.
-The authors claim that images are needed to better capture local spatial relations. \cite{yang2021scene} combine such vector representation with Bayesian optimization to improve furniture placement predictions of the generative network.
+Also other utilize graph structures to describe scene layouts~\cite{Di2020}.
+Yang et al.~\shortcite{yang2021scene} combine such vector representation with Bayesian optimization to improve furniture placement predictions of the generative network.
+Recently, variational autoencoders have been proposed for indoor layout synthesis~\cite{Chattopadhyay2022StructuredGV}.

 Most recently, researchers have proposed to use neural networks based on transformers~\cite{wang2020sceneformer,paschalidou2021atiss}.
-The authors mention that an advantage of transformers is a faster synthesis compared to other other deep-learning approaches.
-However, their work does not account for ergonomic qualities which results in misplaced furniture items.
-We demonstrate this point further in Section~\ref{sec:results}.
+However, in contrast to our method, their work does not account for ergonomic qualities which results in misplaced furniture items.